Home

 Too much stress diminishes the quality of our lives.
 We may come to live in an almost perpetual state of anxiety, being 'on the edge' very frequently, and feeling that we 'live to work'.
 So what are some possible ways to deal with work stress?

-Solutions for you
+Solutions for work stress

 In the short run you can use many different ways of dealing with the stress generated because of the work you do, starting by the always handy tool of changing your way of thinking about it any time you realize you're dipping into feeling-bad thoughts.